Chemistry

 As the central science, Chemistry is a highly-valued subject for many and an essential subject for others.
 The subject provides a sound basis in scientific thinking and numerical skills.
 It is considered central in the science spectrum, supporting the study of physics and engineering on one side and the biological sciences on the other.
 It is important that anyone intending to study Medicine at university should understand that almost all medical schools state that a good A-level in Chemistry is part of their entrance requirement.

-What does the course consist of?
 There are three major areas of Chemistry: Physical, Inorganic and Organic.
 Overarching these is the practical aspect of Chemistry.
-The AQA Board, like all the others, is changing the details of its specification and it is likely to follow this pattern:

 What are lessons like?